jeronangell/Habit-Wars/README.md

         primaryStage.show();

 ## API Reference
-The reference documents are located in the userinfo folder in the habitWarsCode folder and the rest are created as new users are created.
+The reference documents are located in the user info folder in the habitWarsCode folder and the rest are created as new users are created.

 ## Tests
 The code is started by running the main.java in HabitwarsCode/src/start/Main.java.

      TaskActionControler tac = new TaskActionControler();

         tac.login.login();
         tac.login.setLoginAction(e -> {